guan404ming/PD-midterm-project/README.md

         - The ${n_K + 2}$ th column will always store the scheduling status of the 0th shift (complete leave)

     2. Manpower demand for each time period on ${n_J}$ days
-        - Each column contains 24 integers, indicating the manpower demand for each time period on the ${j}$th day.
+        - Each column contains 24 integers, indicating the manpower demand for each time period on the ${j}$ th day.
         - In the input data, one column represents a day and one row represents a time period.

     3. Vacation requests